vanatteveldt/github-workshop/tutorials/add_commit_push_pull.md

 ```

 Sure, there are cases where it might be better to make several commits,
-and then pushing everything in one go, but for smaller projects, and certainly
+and then pushing everything in one go.
+But for smaller projects, and certainly
-for individual projects, it's often 'just fine' to only run these commands in a single mantra.
+for individual projects, you can just think of `add-commit-push` as a single operation.

 # Pulling changes from the remote repository